liedekef/events-made-easy/readme.txt

 = 2.3.45 (2023//) =
 * Fix attendance count after qrcode scan
 * Also include booking_id for attendance count, since payment id alone can count for multiple bookings
+* Translate the subject for email subscriptions too, not just the mail body

 = 2.3.44 (2023/01/27) =
 * Show task info in event admin overview (identical to RSVP info)